Lyman S. Kidder

 Lyman Stockwell Kidder (August 31, 1842 - July 2, 1867) was a military officer who served during the American Civil War and American Indian Wars.
 He was part of the Kidder family, an American political family.
 He was the son of Judge Jefferson P. Kidder and the uncle of Arizona Ranger Jeff Kidder.
 He was killed in the Kidder Fight, also called the Kidder Massacre, during Hancock's War against the Lakota and Cheyenne.

 Early life

 Lyman Stockwell Kidder was born on August 31, 1842 in Braintree, Vermont, he was the son of Jefferson P. Kidder and Mary Ann Stockwell.
 Kidder's family moved to Minnesota Territory in 1857 where his father Jefferson became the U.S. District Court Judge for Dakota County, Minnesota from 1865-1876 and 1880-1883.
-Kidder County, North Dakota is also named after Kidder's father, along with the Kidder County Courthouse.

 Military service

 Hatch's Battalion

 Following the Dakota War of 1862, Governor of Minnesota Alexander Ramsey called for United States Volunteers to organize in Minnesota in order to assist Brigadier General Henry Hastings Sibley and Alfred Sully in their campaign against the Dakota people.
 One of these units was Hatch's Minnesota Cavalry Battalion which was led by Edwin Aaron Clark Hatch.

 Kidder enlisted into Hatch's Battalion as a Private on August 31, 1864 and was assigned to Company E under the command of Captain George Boyd Jr. and was sent to Pembina and later Fort Abercrombie.
 Kidder was eventually promoted to the rank of First Sergeant and served until May 1, 1866 when the battalion was mustered out of service.
 Kidder stayed in the military and was given a field commission to the rank of Second Lieutenant in April 1867, and was transferred from the United States Volunteers into the Regular Army.